 The main promise of the Sleep Number 360 is that "when you go to sleep, the bed goes to work."
 This happens in four separate ways during the night.

-There is no doubt, that this bed has a 'wow factor' that many beds today simply don't have.
+There is no doubt that these beds have a 'wow factor' that many beds today simply don't have.
 There are other smart beds out there, like the Eight mattress, but this is the first major entry by a large mattress brand.
 As Sleep Number and others hone their products, more mattress tech could be a default for all of us.
 It is always exciting to see the beginning of something big, and smart beds could be just that!

 - Amazing tech that will be sure to wow your friends and create competition